neherlab/pangraph/docs/src/tutorials/tutorial_2.md

 },
 ```

 The two main properties of a path are `name` and `blocks`.
-The `name` of the path indicates to which of the input sequences the path represents. `blocks` contains the ordered list of nodes that make up the path.
+The `name` of the path indicates which of the input sequences the path represents. `blocks` contains the ordered list of nodes that make up the path.
 Each node is identified by the unique block `id`, and by the entries of the node-id (`name`, `number`, `strand`).

 Here is a complete list containing a description of every entry in the path object: